Rwanda Gorilla Trekking Tours at Volcanoes National Park

 Access to Volcanoes National Park begins in the lively town of Musanze, situated 12 km from Kinigi, the base of the entrance of the park.
 Musanze is a 90-minute drive from Rwanda’s capital city, Kigali.
 Intending to make a gorilla visit, it’s wise to sleep in Musanze town or Kinigi to be able to connect to the park boundaries at Kinigi for Gorilla Trekking briefing from where you will continue your trip in the wild for a wonderful gorilla search in the wild.

-Rwanda Gorilla Trekking briefing is done at the RDB Tourism & Conservation offices situated at the prefecture offices in Kinigi at 7:00 AM.
+Rwanda Gorilla Trekking briefing is done at the RDB Tourism and Conservation offices situated at the prefecture offices in Kinigi at 7:00 AM.
 RDB Tourism & Conservation currently has English and French speaking trained guides as well as a team of 80 trained gorilla trackers many of whom speak French or English plus local and regional languages.
 Book your Mountain Gorilla Trekking Permit through our office and you will be contented that you will visit gorillas in Rwanda as scheduled.

 Rwanda Gorilla Tracking Guidelines